Dunia & Mira - Training for Speechtherapists

 Zaid wants to become a veterinarian for the sheep and cattles in the Jordan Valley

-Zaid, 21, is the second youngest of seven children in a sheep farming family from the mountains east of Tubas in northeastern Palestine.
-The family's livelihood depends on a flock of 200 sheep.
-Originally, the sheep grazed on pastureland in the mountains between Tubas and the Jordan Valley.
-However, Israeli settlers have now occupied this pastureland, meaning that the animals can only be fed with purchased feed.
-The feed is expensive.
-The family now lacks the money to finance their children's education.
-Zaid is already in his fourth year of studying veterinary medicine at An-Najah National University in Nablus.
-The fact that he will be able to complete his veterinary studies in two years and become a qualified veterinarian is not only his personal dream, but has also become an existential necessity for many livestock farmers in the region.
-They no longer have their own veterinarian.
-A retired Israeli veterinarian who volunteers with the Jordan Valley activists helps out from time to time.
-Zaid is expected to fill this gap.
-Zaid is supervised by Brigitte Hahn-Michaelis, who is also involved with the Jordan Valley activists and has lived in Israel for many years, until recently as a lecturer at the University of Haifa.
-The Jordan Valley activists support the cattle breeders along the Jordan Valley as a volunteer initiative.
+Zaid, aged 22, is the second youngest of seven children in a family of sheep farmers from the mountains east of Tubas in north-eastern Palestine.
+The family’s livelihood depends on a flock of 200 sheep.
+Originally, the sheep grazed on the pastures in the mountains between Tubas and the Jordan Valley.
+However, Israeli settlers have since occupied these pastures, meaning that the animals can now only be fed with purchased fodder.
+The fodder is expensive.
+The family lacked the money to pay for their children to complete their education.
+Zaid studied veterinary medicine at AN-Najah National University in Nablus, which we helped to fund during his fourth and final year of study.
+The fact that he has since been able to complete his veterinary studies and qualify as a vet not only fulfilled his personal dream but was also a vital necessity for many livestock farmers in the region.
+They no longer had a vet of their own among their ranks.
+Regrettably, in the spring of 2026, Zaid’s family had to leave their sheep pastures in the Jordan Valley and move to the town of Tubas.
+Jewish settlers had driven them from their grazing lands.

 We'am is now ready to fulfil her dream to become a dentist

-We'am's dream is to become a dentist.
-She is 20 years old, has excellent school qualifications and is the youngest of six children in her family, who live in Seir, a Palestinian village near Hebron.
-Her father used to run a fairground ride, but he has been ill for some time and is no longer able to work.
-Her next older brother, also highly gifted academically, has given up his dreams of further education and taken over his father's fairground ride.
-However, as a result of the war, this does not generate enough money to finance We'am's education as well as that of her brother Qassam.
-Qassam has been in our scholarship programme for several years and is about to complete his medical studies at Al-Quds University in Abu Dis.
-However, it will be some time before he can contribute to the family's livelihood, even after he graduates.
-He must first complete a practical year and then find a training position as a specialist.
-We'am had therefore given up hope of ever being able to study dentistry.
-We decided to step in and finance her tuition fees at the Polytechnic University in Hebron.
+We’am’s dream is to become a dentist.
+She is 21 years old, has excellent school-leaving qualifications and is the youngest of six children in her family, who live in Seir, a Palestinian village near Hebron.
+Her father used to run a fairground ride business, but has been ill for some time and is therefore no longer able to work.
+Her next eldest brother, who is also academically gifted, has given up his dreams of further education and has taken over his father’s fairground business.
+However, as a result of the war, this business does not generate enough income to fund both We’am’s education and that of her brother Qassam.
+Qassam has been part of our scholarship programme for several years now and is about to complete his medical degree at Al-Quds University in Abu Dis.
+However, even after he graduates, it will still be some time before he can contribute to the family’s livelihood.
+He must first complete a year of practical training and then find a training post as a specialist.
+We’am had therefore already given up hope of ever being able to start studying dentistry.
+Thanks to our financial support, she has now been able to study dentistry at the Polytechnic University in Hebron.

 Marian - an additional scholarship

-Marian, 23, lives with her family in Beit Jala.
+Marian, 24, lives with her family in Beit Jala.
 Beit Jala is part of Greater Bethlehem and is a town with a large Palestinian Christian population.
 Her father, like her grandfather before him, is an olive wood carver.
 He usually sells his carvings to tourists, mainly Christian pilgrims who come to Bethlehem, the birthplace of Jesus Christ.
-But since Corona and now, above all, the war in the region, the tourists have stayed away.
+But since the coronavirus pandemic and now, above all, the war in the region, tourists have stayed away.
 As a result, the family lacks the money to finance the education of all five children.
-Marian was once a scholarship holder of ours, not directly, but indirectly through the scholarship programme of the Catholic Bethlehem University.
-At that time, we helped her to complete her studies as a laboratory biologist.
+Marian was once a scholarship recipient of ours through the scholarship program of the Catholic University of Bethlehem.
+At that time, we helped her complete her studies as a laboratory biologist.
 However, it has become apparent that there are very few jobs for laboratory biologists in Palestine at present and probably for the foreseeable future.
-Marian herself came up with the idea of using part of her previous academic training to study special education in a specialised course at Al-Quds Open University, which has a branch in her hometown of Beit-Jala.
-The master's programme lasts two years and is inexpensive.
-By financing her tuition fees, we are giving her an additional opportunity to build on her previous education and pursue her desired career.
+Marian herself came up with the idea of using part of her previous academic training to study special education in a special course at Al-Quds Open University, which has a branch in her hometown of Beit-Jala.
+By financing her tuition fees, we are giving her an additional opportunity to use her previous education to pursue her desired career.
+Marian is now involved with the German non-profit association “Tor zum Leben – Lifegate Rehabilitation e.V.”
+(Gateway to Life – Lifegate Rehabilitation), which runs a facility in Beit Jala for children with disabilities.
+She can hardly wait to start her master's degree program in the spring of 2026.